 However, measures to prevent sexual and gender-based violence (SGBV) are not sufficient to properly guarantee the safety and security of the population in the centres.
-Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed, but least in the case of those accommodated in Voenna Rampa shelter.
-Asylum seekers from this centre report that during night hours outsiders have access to dormitories without any major obstacles, leading to alcohol consumption, gambling, drug distribution and other illicit trades or disturbances.
-190 Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.
-191 No response or measures have been announced by the police in this respect and the situation did not improve in 2019.
+Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed.
+Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.234 No response or measures have been announced by the police in this respect and the situation did not improve in 2020.

 The law does not limit the length of asylum seekers' stay in a reception centre.
-Asylum seekers can remain in reception centres pending the appeal procedure against a negative decision.
-192 In December 2019, the SAR reported to have its reception occupancy at 9%, i.e. 461 occupants out of 5,190 available places, 193 compared to 542 occupants at the end of 2018 and 977 occupants in the end of 2017.
+Asylum seekers can remain in reception centres pending the appeal procedure against a negative decision.235 In December 2020, the SAR reported to have its reception occupancy at 25%, i.e. 1,032 occupants out of 5,160 available places,236 compared to 461 occupants at the end of 2019, 542 occupants at the end of 2018 and 977 occupants in the end of 2017.